First Mid Illinois Bancshares Inc - Asset Resilience Ratio

 Asset Resilience Insights

-- Limited Liquidity: First Mid Illinois Bancshares Inc maintains only 0.00% of assets in liquid form.
+- Moderate Liquidity: First Mid Illinois Bancshares Inc has 12.77% of assets in liquid form.

 - The company has significant short-term investments, indicating active treasury management.